Skip to content

 Originator responseNovo Nordisk's pricing, supply, support programsIf the original holds, headline discount shrinks

-Weekly GLP-1 competitionWegovy and Mounjaro already reset expectations"How much cheaper is daily worth?" becomes the gate
+Weekly GLP-1 competitionWegovy and Mounjaro already reset expectations"How much cheaper does daily need to be?" becomes the gate

-Clinic total-cost structureconsult fees, labs, in-house vs. outside dispensingDrug-level discount doesn't guarantee total-cost discount
+Clinic total-cost structureconsult fees, labs, in-house vs. outside dispensingDrug-level discount does not guarantee total-cost discount

-Supply reliabilityfirst 1–3 months of consistent stockA cheap pen you can't find isn't a choice
+Supply reliabilityfirst 1–3 months of consistent stockA cheap pen you cannot find is not a choice

-The US data hints at the shape.
+US data hints at the shape.
 Hikma framed its launch against roughly $1.3 billion in 12-month US liraglutide sales.
 Biocon sized the US weight-management liraglutide addressable market at about $127 million.
-Neither of those is a Korean price.
+Neither number is a Korean price.
 They explain why multiple players keep wading in.

-For Korea specifically, the question a patient asks isn't "is generic cheaper than brand" in isolation.
-It's closer to:
+For Korea specifically, the question a patient actually asks is closer to:

 • Is it meaningfully cheaper than Wegovy out of pocket?

-• Is the difference big enough to accept daily over weekly?
+• Is the gap big enough to accept daily over weekly?

-• What does the total 3-month bill look like, not just month one?
+• What does the full 3-month bill look like, not just month one?

-• For someone who titrates slowly because of nausea, is a more granular daily ladder a feature, not a downside?
+• For someone titrating slowly because of nausea, is a more granular daily ladder a feature, not a downside?

 Divide the price gap by the injection frequency and the supply reliability.
-That's the Korean math.
+That is the Korean math.

-UK readers arrive at this story from a different direction again.
-Saxenda has been on the NHS in limited specialist pathways, and Wegovy rollout via Tier 3 services reset the baseline through 2023–2024.
+UK readers arrive from a different direction again.
+Saxenda has been available on the NHS through limited specialist pathways, and the Wegovy rollout via Tier 3 services reset the baseline in 2023–2024.
 Hikma's US liraglutide play and Biocon's global generic push both feed UK-relevant supply, but MHRA approvals and NHS list prices move on their own calendar.

-• An MHRA generic liraglutide licence doesn't automatically mean NHS weight-management access at scale.
+• An MHRA generic liraglutide licence does not automatically mean NHS weight-management access at scale.

 • Private clinics can move faster than NHS pathways once a licence is in hand.

 The UK and Korean situations rhyme more than either rhymes with the US.
 Both have a single-payer or heavy-insurer context sitting next to a cash-pay clinic lane.
-In both, a daily GLP-1 generic competes against weekly incumbents that already own mindshare.
+In both, a daily GLP-1 generic competes against weekly incumbents that already hold patient attention.

 How to read this in your market

-Three questions, same order, no matter where you live:
+Three questions, same order, regardless of where you live:

-1. Does the regulator in your country (FDA, MHRA, MFDS, EMA, TGA) have an obesity-indication generic liraglutide approved — not just a diabetes one?
+1. Does your regulator (FDA, MHRA, MFDS, EMA, TGA) have an obesity-indication generic liraglutide approved — not just a diabetes one?

 2. Is there a real dispensing channel near you carrying it, with needle and storage logistics handled?

-3. Is the all-in monthly cost meaningfully lower than the weekly alternatives you'd otherwise consider?
+3. Is the all-in monthly cost meaningfully lower than the weekly alternatives you would otherwise consider?

-If all three are yes, the generic story is real for you right now.
+If all three answers are yes, the generic story is real for you right now.
 If one is no, the generic story is real eventually — not today.
-Treating those two situations the same is the mistake.
+Conflating those two situations is the mistake.

-For Korean readers specifically, as of April 2026: approval pipeline is credible, clinic conversation is still Saxenda-flavored, and total monthly cost is not yet a public number.
+For Korean readers specifically, as of April 2026: the approval pipeline is credible, the clinic conversation is still Saxenda-flavored, and total monthly cost isn't yet a public number.
 Plan around that, not around a rumor.

 What to verify before prescribing or buying

 A short, ordered checklist.
-Most of these can be answered in one clinic visit if you ask directly.
+Most of these can be answered in a single clinic visit if you ask directly.

 CheckWhy it matters